noreallyimfine/ebird-project/README.md

 ### Predictive Model
 For the predictive model, I labelled bird sightings in my training set as either [**'Common'**, **'Uncommon'**, or **'Rare'**] based on the percentage of all bird sightings in their region during that season they represented.
-Then I trained some models to predict off new bird sightings.
+Then I trained a Random Forest Classifier to predict off new bird sightings.

+You can check out the work done for this stage in the `/rareness_predictor` folder.

 ### Lookup Model
+Turned out, a predictive model was the wrong was to go.
+If someone would enter a bird that was never seen in that region during that season before, I know what I want that to return - Rare!

+So I moved to a lookup table model.
+Here, I loaded the database with the percent of total sightings (in a region during a season) each bird was and return a label based on that.

 ### Backend
+That database is cur